huntdatacenter/docs/docs/working-in-your-lab/workbench/faq.md

 ![other_apps_terminal.png](./images/other_apps_terminal.png)

-Terminal can be used to manage conda packages, monitor resources (htop), or to handle other tasks.
+Terminal can be used to manage [Conda packages](/working-in-your-lab/analytical-tools/conda/), monitor resources (htop), or to handle other tasks.